Meet Our Tutors

 After receiving his B.A. in English and French from the University of Georgia, Will spent two years teaching English to high school students in France.
 While in Europe, he also enjoyed a summer working as a residential camp leadership counselor in Leysin, Switzerland.
 Upon returning home, he began graduate studies at the University of Washington and earned his PhD in Comparative Literature.
 As a teaching assistant, and later as a lecturer at the UW, he taught a variety of writing intensive courses in the Departments of Comparative Literature and English as well as courses in the Division of French and Italian Studies.

 Will has extensive experience mentoring students through all phases of the writing process, and enjoys helping them develop the tools necessary to effectively express themselves whether in the form of personal narrative, college admission essays, or academic analysis.
-Will so preps students for the SAT, ACT, SSAT, ISEE, and other standardized test prep.
+Will also preps students for the SAT, ACT, SSAT, ISEE, and other standardized test prep.
 With practice and the application of proven techniques for drafting, editing, and revision, everyone can improve their communication skills and become a strong writer.

 Mary has B.A. in Human Biology/Psychology from Stanford University and an M.S.W. from Simmons School of Social Work.
 Mary has worked in various capacities in student counseling, psychological and career services at Harvard University, UCLA, UCSB, and Edmonds Community College.
 These experiences give her a wide breadth of knowledge in supporting students in the college and career development arenas.

 For the last several years, Mary has been using her unique skill set to support students, including her own children, through the private high school and college admissions process, as well as internship and job applications.
 She particularly enjoys helping students identify and craft captivating personal statements and essays in topics they are passionate about.
 She believes the college search and application process offers a valuable opportunity for students to embark on a journey of self discovery that can be empowering and enjoyable.